Strategy

 Access to quality education is important around the world.
 Many children, particularly girls, can struggle to access adequate education to secure the skills they need for later life.
 Education can be a key factor in enabling socioeconomic mobility and escaping poverty.

-The IFS Foundation is working closely with schools in the Welusumanapura region, ensuring that they are supported with resources and have adequate infrastructure to facilitate quality education for the local population.
+The IFS Foundation works closely with schools in each community, ensuring that they are supported with resources and have adequate infrastructure to facilitate quality education for the local population.
+This includes building computer labs to promote STEM skills.
 These education projects support SDG 4 - Quality Education.

 Entrepreneurial opportunities